Suresh Kamatchi

 Suresh Kamatchi is an Indian film producer, director and writer who predominantly works in Tamil movie Industry.
-He is known for producing the movie Maanaadu starring Silambarasan which became a huge hit by crossing the 100 crore club.
+He is known for producing the movie Maanaadu.
 He is the director and writer of the movie Miga Miga Avasaram, which raised the issue of the hardships faced by female police cops.
-After the release of the movie, Tamil Nadu Chief Minister M. K. Stalin announced that women police should not be posted as roadside security.
+After the release of the movie, Tamil Nadu Chief Minister M. K. Stalin announced that women police should not be posted as roadside security guards.